There is no world without Verona walls,

 The Italian Acqui Division (11,500 soldiers and 525 officers commanded by 52-year-old General Antonio Gandin, an Iron Cross clad veteran of the Russian Front) is given the task of occupying the island of Cephalonia.
 There follows a period of fascist occupation during which the civilian population suffers terrible hardship, with many dyeing from privation and hunger.
 It is this occupation which provides the historical backdrop to the story of Captain Correlli's Mandolin.

 In September 1943, when Italy surrenders to the Allies, General Gandin faces a serious dilemma: surrender to the Germans or resist.
 In the absence of specific orders from his superiors, he begins negotiations with his German counterpart, Colonel Johannes Barge.
 The two men respect each other and conclude their discussions hopeful that the desperate situation can be resolved peacefully.

-However, things soon deteriorate and, on 11 September, Barge hands Gandin an ultimatum:
+However, things soon deteriorate and, on 11 September, Barge gives Gandin three choices: